CIMR-Algos/TerrestrialSnowArea_ATBD_v2/book/L2_product_definition.md

 # Level-2 Product Definition

 The Level-2 TSA product files are provided in netCDF format, with contents as defined in Tables {numref}`%s <product_netcdf>`, {numref}`%s <variable_attributes>`, and {numref}`%s <global_attributes>`.
-Each data variable of the processed data in {numref}`product_netcdf` holds conventional attributes following NetCDF Climate and Forecast (CF) Metadata Conventions Version 1.7 (CF-1.7) or above as given in {numref}`variable_attributes`.
+Each data variable of the processed data in {numref}`product_netcdf` holds conventional attributes following NetCDF Climate and Forecast Metadata Conventions Version 1.7 (CF-1.7) or above as given in {numref}`variable_attributes`.
 Some global attributes of the Level-2 product files are given in {numref}`global_attributes`.

 ```{seealso}